patrickpiedad/personalWebsite/finalDesign/blog/the-building-of-my-blog.md

 T﻿he whole idea behind the technology is to create "templates" that could be reused in your project and use "front matter" to populate content.
 For example, take a look at the blog picture for this post.

-I﻿t specifically reads <i>'{% include 'articleSnippet.njk' %}'</i>
+I﻿t specifically reads <i>include 'articleSnippet.njk'</i>

-W﻿hen the browser reads the code, it gets to this section and then looks for <i>'articleSnipper.njk'.</i> It then moves to that .njk and populates the page from that file.
+W﻿hen the browser reads the code, it gets to this section and then looks for <i>'articleSnippet.njk'.</i> It then moves to that .njk and populates the page from that file.
 Once complete, it moves back to the main code and continues reading.

 I﻿t definitely took time to rewrite the code to use the .njk templates and use the nunjucks language that 11ty reads.
 But it saves so much time when you're creating multiple web pages, like a blog.